andrema2/garmin_mcp/README.md

 - macOS: `~/Library/Logs/Claude/mcp-server-garmin.log`
 - Windows: `%APPDATA%\Claude\logs\mcp-server-garmin.log`

-### Garming Connect one-time code
+### Garmin Connect one-time code (MFA)

-If you have one-time codes enabled in your account, you need to login at the command line first to set the token in the interactive cli.
+If you have one-time codes (MFA) enabled in your account, you have two options:

+#### Option 1: Initial login via command line (recommended for first-time setup)

+The MCP server cannot use interactive input, so for the initial login with MFA, you should run the login script manually at the command line to generate the OAuth tokens.

-The app expects either the env var GARMIN_EMAIL or GARMIN_EMAIL_FILE.
-You can store these in files with the following command.
+The app expects either the env var `GARMIN_EMAIL` or `GARMIN_EMAIL_FILE`.
+You can store these in files with the following command:

 ```bash
 echo "your_email@example.com" > ~/.garmin_email